hatobito-io/plumbery/documentation/guides/first_pipeline.md

 example is actually more interesting – if any pipe returns an error, the pipeline does not call any more pipes downstream and returns immediately.
 This is the default behaviour, and it can be modified like many other aspects of pipeline processing.
-Read the rest of the guides to learn more.
+Read the rest of the guides and the documentation for [`Plumbery.Dsl`](documentation/dsls/DSL:-Plumbery.md) module to learn more.